 What Happens During An Inspection?

-The micro camera is excellent for accurate visual inspections because the video feed is crystal clear and in color.
-It is mounted onto a flexible fiber optic cable, which is then inserted into your sewer system.
+Our sewer camera is excellent for accurate visual inspections because the video feed is crystal clear and full color.
+It is mounted onto a flexible fiber optic cable, which is then inserted into your sewer system through your existing cleanout.

 A sewer camera inspection is arguably the best way to find out what’s causing your pipes to leak, back up or smell, and to find out exactly where the repair should be done.
 Here, you’ll be able to determine whether you have a bellied, offset or blocked sewer pipe.
 You can clearly see where the roots have intruded and cracked your pipes, or how the mud accumulated and caused a severe flow impediment.